Mayank0512/bananaclassification/README.md

 # bananaclassification
-Simple Classification code using TensorFlow to classify bananas and then host it on Heroku
+Code to Classify Banana Images using Tensorflow.
+The script is hosted on Heroku at https://project-banana-classification.herokuapp.com/